sourcegraph/handbook/content/departments/tech-ops/tools/Okta/okta-activation-steps.md

 After setting up your Okta password you may need to enroll your Sourcegraph laptop in our endpoint management system, Jamf.
 If your device was purchased by Sourcegraph, when booting up your machine you will be prompted with a Remote Management screen.
 This will kick off the Jamf enrollment process and no further action is needed.

-If you have purchased and expensed your Sourcegraph Laptop, you will need to reach out in the #it-tech-ops Slack channel to get an email invitation to join Jamf.
+If you have purchased and expensed your Sourcegraph Laptop, you will need to reach out in the #ask-it-tech-ops Slack channel to get an email invitation to join Jamf.

 ## Third: open the Okta Dashboard